 "There are reasons to be concerned about Britain's need to tackle its deficit but we have not yet reached a critical point," he says.

-"Credit rating agencies so far have given Britain the benefit of the doubt that we will enact the measures needed to bring down the deficit, however painful that will be."'Line in sand'
+"Credit rating agencies so far have given Britain the benefit of the doubt that we will enact the measures needed to bring down the deficit, however painful that will be."